Kindergarten

 We bring faith alive through weekly masses, living the virtues, values integrated in the subject area, and our monthly Stewardship Program.

 The students will develop a solid foundation in reading and phonics, and thus become successful readers and writers.
-The following skills will be taught throughout the year: phonemic awareness, letter and sound recognition, sight words, oral blending, handwriting and punctuation, sequencing, exposure to literature, and have literacy centers everyday.
+The following skills will be taught throughout the year: phonemic awareness, letter and sound recognition, sight words, oral blending, handwriting and punctuation, sequencing, and exposure to literature everyday.

 Students will learn about life science, earth science, and physical science.
 In life science, animals, plants, health, and safety are covered.
 In earth science, topics covered are agriculture, farming, and weather.
 Physical science covers types of matter, mixtures, sounds, and energy.
 In addition to these, the five senses are also covered.